-An open canoe – even one without a spray skirt – is fine most of the time when paddling the coast.
+An open canoe – even one without a spray skirt – is usually okay when paddling the coast.
 Since our first visit, my brother and I have spent another 20 days or so on various canoe trips along the shore of the Bay and have only experienced seriously rough water once.
 That time it prompted us to scrap a much-anticipated return visit to the Bustards, a collection of some 600 islands and rocks at the bottom of the French River delta.
-After passing by the fishing camp pictured above, we headed for the mainland shore and a quieter day’s paddle behind various islands, thanks to the 30+ km/hr. winds out in the open water.
+After passing the fishing camp pictured above, we headed for the mainland shore and a quieter day’s paddle behind various islands, thanks to the 30+ km/hr. wind out in the open water.

 A kayak is, without a doubt, the safer option for a paddling adventure on the Bay.

 - A much lower profile,